 - Meal planners

-Julie, a mom of a toddler runs a successful Etsy shop as a side hustle and has coached many moms start their own digital Etsy store.
-You can join her waitlist (yes, it’s very popular) or grab her Free e-book of best selling seasonal products.
+Julie, a mom of a toddler runs a successful Etsy shop as a side hustle and has coached many moms to start their own digital Etsy store.
+You can join her waitlist (yes, it’s very popular) or grab her Free e-book of best-selling seasonal products.

 7. Print on demand